Kim Kardashian testifies about being bound and held at gunpoint during Paris robbery

 She described how the attackers arrived at her hotel disguised as police officers, dragging the concierge upstairs in handcuffs.
 “I thought it was some sort of terrorist attack,” she said.

-One attacker gestured at her diamond ring.
+One attacker demanded she turn over he diamond ring valued at $4 million on the bedside table.
 “He said, ‘Ring!
 Ring!’ and he pointed to his hand,” she recalled.

 French prosecutors say the assailants — most in their 60s and 70s — were part of a seasoned criminal ring.
 Two defendants have admitted being at the scene.
 One claims he didn’t know who she was.